-Nighthawk’s Border Special 1911 does whatever you ask of it, and it does it well.
+The Nighthawk Border Special 1911 does whatever you ask of it, and it does it well.
+It is designed by former peace officer Jim Wilson.

 What to know about Nighthawk's Border Special 1911: